 The act will also authorize up to $500M for the U.S. FDA to assist with regulatory support.

-Concerns over the bill surround the involvement of private industry, with 400+ companies lobbying for it, including 58 pharmaceutical companies, 26 biotechnology companies, and 24 medical device companies (data courtesy of Shelly Ross, Cure Alliance.)
+Concerns over the bill surround the involvement of private industry, with 400+ companies lobbying for it, including 58 pharmaceutical companies, 26 biotechnology companies, and 24 medical device companies.
+(Data courtesy of Shelly Ross, Cure Alliance.)

-President Obama Signs 21st Century Cures Act
+Learn More About 21st Century Cures Act